Kenshiro-28/T-Rex/README.md

 sudo apt install libjson-glib-dev
 ```

-To get the required libraries run this command and add the libraries without `-l` to your Eclipse Project:
+To add the libraries to your project, run this command and add the names of the libraries without `-l` to your Eclipse Project:

 ```
 $ pkg-config --libs json-glib-1.0